microsoft/botbuilder-js/libraries/botbuilder-core/etc/botbuilder-core.api.md

 import { PasswordServiceClientCredentialFactory } from 'botframework-connector';
 import { ReceiptCard } from 'botframework-schema';
 import { ResourceResponse } from 'botframework-schema';
+import { SearchInvokeResponse } from 'botframework-schema';
+import { SearchInvokeValue } from 'botframework-schema';
 import { ServiceClientCredentials } from 'botframework-connector';
 import { ServiceClientCredentialsFactory } from 'botframework-connector';
 import { ServiceCollection } from 'botbuilder-dialogs-adaptive-runtime-core';